Kosuru23/django_ml/README.md

 Commute Upper - If the person commutes what miles is it in the highest Region - What region the person leaves (Only has 3 region option as per the trained model I used)

-The UI interacts with the input the user gave by predicting if the person bought a bike or not.
+The UI interacts with the input the user gave by predicting if the person bought a bike or not while storing the said data in the databaseml.